PBeamA/Resources/LaTeX/Templates/Checklist.md

 - [ ] Tables/Figures
   - [ ] Captions titles should be above tables and below figures.
 Caption details for tables can be placed below the table.
   - [ ] Figures titles within the figure should be removed -- they should be placed as the caption title.
-  - [ ] If tables and figures are placed at the end, include an ''Insert Figure/Table ## about here.'' centered in the page where the table/figure should be placed.
+  - [ ] If tables and figures are placed at the end, include an ''Insert Figure/Table ## about here.'' centred in the page where the table/figure should be placed.
-  - [ ] Tables/Figures should be refered to at least once within the text and ideally close to where the table/figure is placed.
+  - [ ] Tables/Figures should be referred to at least once within the text and ideally close to where the table/figure is placed.
   - [ ] Asterisks used for levels of significance should be superscripted.
   - [ ] Acronyms used should be redefined in the caption.